tedkim12/base-studios/README.md

 # Responses:
 Students:
-1. John Doe <john.doe@wustl.edu>
+1. Ted Sungtae Kim <k.tedsungtae@wustl.edu>
 2.
 3.
 4.

-Question Answers:
+Question Answers
-2.
+2. bash: ./: is a directory
+3. 126
+4. use of undeclared identifier 'cout', use of undeclared identifier 'endl'